AdaCore/training_material/courses/rust_essentials/120_standard_library_traits/01-overview.rst

 * Predefined traits in Rust’s Standard Library

   * Describe common behaviors
-  * Integrate user types with both language features and library APIs
+  * Integrate programmer types with both language features and library APIs

 * What are they used for?